wwwslinger/sails-aws-redshift/README.md

     3. Much syntax in SQL is not supported in Redshift, for example selecting from table names using "AS <identifier>" in the situation where the real table name is not being used at the identifier.
     4. Auto-increment is different and currently results in even-numbered primary keys when using this feature.
     5. Redshift does not support specifying the primary key/id upon creation, so it is good practice to include a separate identifier like a UUID for all models.
+    6. Since returning from a query is not avaialable, the `create` and `update` adapter methods run a subsequent `adapter.find` to get the new/updated object.
+The create requires that the query appends createdAt and updatedAt values.
 ## About Waterline

 Waterline is a new kind of storage and retrieval engine.
 It provides a uniform API for accessing stuff from different kinds of databases, protocols, and 3rd party APIs.
 That means you write the same code to get users, whether they live in mySQL, LDAP, MongoDB, or Facebook.